Elections Act 2022: 2024 local elections

 Ahead of the May 2024 local elections, research carried out by YouGov found that one in seven (or 14%) British people were unaware of the requirement to have an acceptable form of photo ID in order to vote.
 Outliers included people aged 18 to 24, of whom 30% were unaware, and people living in Scotland, of whom 34% were unaware, although voter ID is not required in order to vote in Scottish local elections.

 In the 2024 local elections former Prime Minister Boris Johnson, whose government introduced the act, was turned away by staff at his local polling station when he attempted to use a copy of the Prospect magazine as a form of identification.
 It was reported that he was later permitted to vote when he returned with his driving licence.
 Additionally, the Conservative MP for Ipswich Tom Hunt misplaced his passport and was forced to ask local Conservative members to find someone to act as an emergency proxy.
 He later explained that the loss was due to his dyspraxia.

 At least one veteran was turned away after attempting to use their veteran's ID card as a form of voter ID.
 In response, Veterans Minister Johnny Mercer apologised and pledged to have veterans' ID cards added to the list of acceptable voter ID.

+2024 general election

+The 2024 general election that July was the first under this act, which returned a Labour majority after 14 years in opposition.
+Almost two million people in that election failed to vote for lacking any recognised ID card.

 Future

-The new Labour government's English Devolution and Community Empowerment Bill, published in December 2024, plans to change the voting system for directly elected mayors back to supplementary vote.
-In November 2025, the Labour government said it would abolish police and crime commissioners by 2028.
+In November 2025, the Labour government's English Devolution and Community Empowerment Act 2026 section 59 and schedule 26 changed the voting system for directly elected mayors and police and crime commissioners back to SV.